triton-io/triton/README.md

 - **Canary Deploy**

-   Triton support `Canary` deploy strategy and provide a k8s service-based traffic pull-in and pull-out solution.
+   Triton support `Canary` deploy strategy and provide a Kubernetes service-based traffic pull-in and pull-out solution.

 - **Deploy in batches**